Independent Autopsy Reveals Andres Guardado Shot In The Back 5 Times By Deputies

 On the night of the shooting, deputies patrolling in the area said they saw Guardado flash a gun and then run south between two businesses.
 Deputies gave chase, and after a short foot pursuit, Guardado was shot.
 He died at the scene.

 Guardado was working as an informal security guard for the Freeway auto body shop at the time.
-According to the sheriff’s department, deputies recovered a loaded, unregistered gun.
+According to the sheriff’s department, deputies recovered an unregistered gun loaded with a large-capacity magazine.
 They also say he was not licensed and was not wearing a uniform.

 However, his family has repeatedly disputed the claim that he was armed.